Introducing the new UK hub for Systems science In Public health and Health Economic Research

 The SIPHER Team

-The SIPHER team of researchers and policy makers is fully operational.
-Across 6 Universities and 3 Policy Partners we are a team of 54 people!
+Our SIPHER team of researchers and policy makers is fully operational.
+Across 6 universities and 3 Policy Partners we are a team of 54 people!

-This includes our Directorate (Professor Petra Meier, Professor Robin Purshouse and Dr Lucy Gavens) 8 Workstrand Teams who focus on different methodological aspects of SIPHER’s work, Policy Topic Experts who work across the whole Consortium, and PhD Students and Specialty Registrars on placement with SIPHER.
+This includes our Directorate (Professor Petra Meier, Professor Robin Purshouse and Dr Lucy Gavens), 8 workstrand teams who focus on different methodological aspects of SIPHER’s work, policy topic experts who work across the whole SIPHER Consortium, and PhD students and Specialty Registrars on placement with us.

 To find out more about who is involved and their role in SIPHER see our team webpage:

-Inclusive Growth Topic Advisory Group and Scientific Advisory Board Established
+Inclusive Economies Topic Advisory Group and Scientific Advisory Board Established